 Dianne spent 25 years in the tourism industry, working in Melbourne and regional Victoria covering marketing, visitor services, policy and strategy.
 Her previous roles include Manager Tourism Partnerships, Parks Victoria, Executive Director, Ballarat Tourism, and Marketing and Visitor Services Manager at Melbourne Zoo.
 Between September 2015 and March 2016, Dianne was seconded by the Victorian Government to undertake the GM Regional role, in the transition to Visit Victoria.

-Dianne has also worked in the hotel and computer industries, has a Bachelor of Economics and Politics, and is a graduate of the Australian Institute of Company Directors (AICD).
+Dianne has also worked in the hotel and computer industries and holds a Bachelor of Economics and Politics, and is a graduate of the Australian Institute of Company Directors (AICD).

 She is also proud to be an Adjunct Professor, Victoria University – a role in which she can mentor young people into the industry.

 Executive Director - Policy, Trade and Public Affairs

 Dugald Murray is the Executive Director of Policy, Trade and Public Affairs, responsible for the Victorian Chamber’s policy development, advocacy activities, government and media engagement and stakeholder relations.

 Prior to joining the Victorian Chamber, Dugald was a Director at Nous Group, where he was responsible for leading diverse teams to provide strategic, economic, policy, management and organisational change analysis and advice.
 Dugald has a strong background in policy, government, advocacy and consulting, having held senior positions with State and Federal Ministers, as Chief Economist at the Australian Conservation Foundation and senior public service roles with the Victorian, Australian and Canadian governments.

 Dugald holds a Bachelor of Economics from Monash University and is also a non-executive director of the Australian Energy Foundation and ICN Victoria.